varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-2-dir/stochastic-differential-equations.md

 In general, we cannot develop an analytical solution to Eqn. {eq}`eq-ito-process`; however, we can create an approximate numerical solution by discretization.

+## Extension to multiple simultaneous assets
+Fill me in.

+## Summary
+Fill me in.